-In the videos I show you how to make various things in the Instant Pot.
-If you don’t have an Instant Pot, I give instructions for the stove top version.
-I give you a list of all the kitchen tools you will need for each video in your classroom.
+In the videos, Molly shows you how to make various things in the Instant Pot.
+If you don’t have an Instant Pot, she gives instructions for the stove top version.
+You'll also receive a list of all the kitchen tools you will need for each video in your classroom.

 Once you purchase Kitchen Play, it’s yours to keep and will be stored in your classroom so you can go back to it as often as you like for as long as you like.

 Some of the recipes are on our blog, others are in our Meal Plan classroom.
-Some I made up on the spot as I was being recorded.
-It’s not so much the recipes you are paying for, it’s me walking you through exactly how to make each recipe.
+Some Molly made up on the spot as it was being recorded.
+It’s not so much the recipes you are paying for, it’s Molly walking you through exactly how to make each recipe.

-All of the recipes I make in the videos are in your Kitchen Play classroom.
+All of the recipes she makes in the videos are in your Kitchen Play classroom.